Manuelfjr/manuelfjr.github.io/_posts/2021-04-08-post-birt-gd.md

 ---
-title: "BIRTSGD is an implementation of &beta;<sup>3</sup>-IRT using gradient descent."
+title: "BIRTGD is an implementation of &beta;<sup>3</sup>-IRT using gradient descent."
 search: true
 categories:
   - Works